How Mid-Year Coverage Changes Impact HSA Contribution Limits

 John Smith has family coverage for the 2024 plan year and will contribute the $8,300 maximum to his HSA.
 However, starting in July, he switches to individual coverage, with a $4,150 annual contribution limit.
 Under the Full Contribution Rule, Smith’s new annual contribution limit for 2024 is $6,225.

-Here’s why: under Option 1, averaging six months of Family coverage and six months of Individual coverage creates an annual limit of $6,225.
+Here’s why.
+Under Option 1, averaging together six months of Family coverage and six months of Individual coverage creates an annual limit of $6,225.
 Under Option 2, the limit would be just $4,150 because he had Individual coverage as of December 1.
 The ‘greater of’ provision of the Full Contribution Rule allows him the higher amount of $6,225 for that plan year.
-See the chart below.

 MonthCoverage LevelAnnual Contribution